 Graduate students in the history program should contact the head of the history graduate program about graduate assistant opportunities.

-Limited opportunities exist for student workers to assist with archival processing.
+Limited opportunities exist for student workers to assist on archival processing and curatorial projects.
 When there are openings, further information will be posted here.

 Each semester students volunteer for a variety of tasks in order to acquire valuable experience to help them in their future careers or in order to pursue advanced degrees.
 Possible assignments could include archival processing, scanning, document transcription, or writing articles for our Shoreline journal.
 Contact us at 410-543-6312 if you are able to commit your time and are interested in volunteering.